Quantum Vacuum: the Most Dynamic Essence of the Universe6 min read

 The fleeting nature of virtual particles renders them undetectable through conventional means.
 However, their effects can be indirectly observed through a range of phenomena.
 For instance, in certain experiments, the presence of virtual particles can lead to small but measurable deviations from expected outcomes.

-While virtual particles are evanescent, their impact on the physical world is far from negligible.
-They contribute to subtle forces, such as the Casimir effect, which arises from the interaction of virtual particles with boundaries.
+For example, they contribute to subtle forces, such as the Casimir effect, which arises from the interaction of virtual particles with boundaries.
 These effects have been observed and provide experimental evidence for the existence of virtual particles and their dynamic presence within the quantum vacuum.

 Quantum Vacuum and the Universe’s Evolution